dfsp-spirit/freesurferformats/README.md

 devtools::install_github("dfsp-spirit/freesurferformats", build_vignettes=TRUE)
 ```

-While the development version may have new features, you should not consider their API stable.
-Better wait for the next release if you are not fine with adapting your code to API changes later.
+While the development versions may have new features, you should not consider their API stable.
+Wait for the next release if you are not fine with adapting your code to API changes later.
+If in doubt, do **not** use the dev version, just wait for the next release.

 ### Unit tests and Continuous integration